-We take reasonable steps to ensure that your personal information is accurate, complete and up-to-date.
-On a monthly basis our client managers check that our client contact information is accurate and up to date.
+We take reasonable steps to ensure that your personal information is accurate, complete and up to date.
 However, we rely on you to advise us of any changes or corrections to the information we hold about you.

-If you are not satisfied with our response, you may discuss your concerns with or complain to the Australian Privacy Commissioner via www.oaic.gov.au.
+If you are not satisfied with our response, you may refer the issue to the Australian Privacy Commissioner via www.oaic.gov.au.

 How to contact us